themagicbean/fee_waiver/README.md

 # fee_waiver
-Creates a Fee Waiver Motion from Form Inputs
+Creates a batterer's treatment program fee waiver motion (Cal.
+Pen.
+Code 1203.097) from form inputs.

 Simple script to find-and-replace text on a commonly filed motion.
 Saves the new motion with client's first and last name.